Gum Care / Hygienist Services

 Here are some of the services Leanne provides:

-- Undertake an oral health assessment that includes your history, oral cancer screening and an evaluation of your teeth, gums and supporting structures of the teeth.
+- An oral health assessment that includes your history and an evaluation of your gums and supporting structures of the teeth.

 - Remove tartar, plaque and deposits from all tooth surfaces by scaling and polishing.